One of Vancouver’s oldest martial arts membership says it is grappling with declining membership as younger humans flip to different pastimes.

 The brief suspension of modern-day technology appears natural at Hon Hsing.

-Members of the Hon Hsing Athletic club stand at the back of participants of the Wong’s Benevolent Association, club shoppers.
+Members of the Hon Hsing Athletic Club stand at the back of participants of the Wong’s Benevolent Association, club shoppers.
 Danny Quon is in the 2nd row, fourth from the left (Lien Yeung/CBC)

-Housed in a 110-year old construction on East Pender Street, its walls are covered with a rainbow of old lion dance heads, archival photographs, and newspaper clippings from the group’s heyday.
+Housed in a 110-year-old construction on East Pender Street, its walls are covered with a rainbow of old lion dance heads, archival photographs, and newspaper clippings from the group’s heyday.

 A nearly existence-sized shrine to the club’s ancestor overlooks the space.